-In some infrequent cases, a claim may, in the light of the description, be interpreted as exclusively relating to a clinical trial of an experimental medicament carried out on human beings.
-Such trials are ethically acceptable, since they are performed under strictly controlled conditions and with informed consent of the patient concerned.
-Therefore, no objection under Art.
+Although in general a medical claim directed to tests carried out on "animals" should exclude from its scope the use of human beings as "test animals" (e.g. by means of a disclaimer), in some infrequent cases, a claim may, in the light of the description, be interpreted as exclusively relating to a clinical trial of an experimental medicament carried out on human beings.
+It is assumed that, unless there is evidence to the contrary, such trials are performed under strictly controlled conditions and with informed consent of the patient concerned.
+In such cases, no objection under Art.
 53(a) should be raised (see however G-II, 4.2.1.2).